-At the risk of repeating myself, reading is the foundation of all learning (even Maths!) so please read as often as you can at home with your child; it will really benefit them.
-You do not have to only read story books - magazines, comics, web-pages, recipes and instructions all count.
-Anytime you spend with your child on this will be greatly appreciated and will really help with their learning.
+Reading is the foundation of all learning (even Maths!) so please read as often as you can at home with your child; it will really benefit them.
+You do not have to only read story books - magazines, comics, webpages, recipes and instructions all count.
+Anytime you spend with your child on this will be greatly appreciated, thank you.

 Useful terminology and guides